Derrick4084/mammography-classification-fargate-cdk/README.md

-# Welcome to your CDK Python project!
+# Mammography Classification project!

-This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+- Uses step function to train and create a model from mammogram images, and also creates the endpoint for inference.

+- Creates web frontend using Streamlit

+- Api Gateway to accept request from Web pages

+- Fargate with Application Load Balancer to host the web application

-To manually create a virtualenv on MacOS and Linux:
+To manually create a virtualenv

 ```
 $ python3 -m venv .venv